wikimedia/operations-deployment-charts/charts/eventgate/README.md

 In the EventBus system, this config file (eventbus-topics.yaml) is in the mediawiki/event-schemas repository.
 It doesn't belong there.
 Eventually this will be moved to a separate Stream Config service.
 For EventGate, we maintain this config here in the chart repo.
-This way, eaach EventGate deployment can have its own stream config.
+This way, each EventGate deployment can have its own stream config.
+Release specific stream config should be provided in each release specific values file.

+## EventGate Namespace & Service Name
+This chart uses wmf.releasename as the app/service name.
+This requires that you set release --name to the suffix of your full service name.
+When deploying eventgate-analytics in production, you should set --name analytics.
+For eventgate-main, you should set --name main.

 ## Minikube vs Production deployment
 EventGate's service-runner config.yaml is templatized.
 If `service.deployment` is 'production' logstash will be configured appropriately.
-If `monitoring.enabled` is true, statsd will be configured appropriately.
+If `monitoring.enabled` is true (the default), statsd will be configured appropriately.

-To ease in troubleshooting, EventGate's log level has also been parameterized, and is overridable by setting `.Values.main_app.log_level` (the default is 'info').

 In non-production (minikube) deployment, EventGate expects that Kafka is running in a pod.
 See below on how to use the kafka-dev chart for this.